0ladybelle/Currency-Converter/README.md

 ```

 ## Change Log
-I had to change the API because the conversion base/currency rates I did not had permission with the USD base.
+I had to change the API because in the conversion base/currency rates I did not had permission with the USD base.
 (I had to change the base currency).
 Also, I had to change part of the layout I designed.
-I wanted to add more interaction/experience showing a table/list of currency instead of just a list of selection.
+I wanted to add more interaction/experience showing a table/list of currency instead of just a list of selection of the currency converted.